kyegomez/Kosmos-X/README.md

 [microsoft/unilm](https://github.com/microsoft/unilm), this is an attempt to follow what is described in the paper as close as possible.

 ## Installation
-This repo requires [apex](https://github.com/NVIDIA/apex#from-source) and [torchscale](https://github.com/microsoft/torchscale) to be installed from source:
+This repo requires [apex](https://github.com/NVIDIA/apex#from-source) to be installed from source:
 ```bash
 # Basic requirements (transformers, torch, etc.)
 pip install -r requirements.txt